 The nomination:

-- Introduces the carer/s.
+• Introduces the volunteer.

 Selection Criteria